-HOMEWORK POLICY: Homework is 100% online and accessed via Aktiv.
+HOMEWORK POLICY: Homework is 100% online and accessed via CANVAS.
 The homework is to test your understanding of the material being taught.
 This homework will build on the classroom content and enhance your understanding of the material.
 This homework will also be good preparation for the common exams.
 To maximize your ability to learn through the homework each assignment allows multiple attempts.
 It is important that you aim to get > 90% in all your homework to get the most benefit.

-Each homework assignment has it due date, as shown on Aktiv.
+Each homework assignment has it due date.
+In addition, Canvas has a calendar with due dates.
 ALL HOMEWORK MUST BE DONE ON TIME.
 Once the due date has passed the assignment is locked and there is no way to access the homework questions.
 There is no credit for late homework.
 Also, it is advisable to take screenshots of your completed assignment so you can use them to study for the exam.
 DO NOT WAIT TO THE LAST MINUTE TO DO YOUR HOMEWORK.
 ONLINE SYSTEMS ARE NOT 100% RELIABLE.
 UNEXPECTED EVENTS, like Canvas being down, MAY OCCUR but they are not considered valid excuses for missing a due date.
 PLAN TO FINISH YOUR HOMEWORK AT LEAST ONE DAY BEFORE IT IS DUE.

-PRE-EXAM QUIZ: There will be four take home quizzes worth 25 exam points each prior to each common exam.
+PRE-EXAM QUIZ: There will be four online quizzes worth 25 exam points each prior to each common exam.
 The quiz will run under the RESPONDUS lockdown browser and webcam (see below) and it is to be taken outside of class time.
 Once open, the entire quiz must be completed in one sitting, and you only have one attempt.
 You will be able to go back and forth between questions during the quiz but once you leave the RESPONDUS environment you will not be able to get back in.
 If you leave the RESPONDUS environment due to an emergency or your connection is severed due to internet instability, try to state what is happening while you are still in the Respondus environment then after getting out of Respondus notify your instructor as soon as possible.
 If you are unable to take it due to an emergency, please contact the Dean of Students.
 Pre-Exam quizzes count towards your overall exam points.
 Pre-Exam quizzes must be completed in the allotted time frame on Canvas.
 There will be no extensions for the quiz.
 If the quiz is missed and a Dean's note is provided, there will a cumulative make-up pre-exam quiz at the end of the semester.

-EXAMS: There will be three midterm (Common) exams held in common hours during the semester and a comprehensive final exam.
-The following exam periods are tentative and therefore possibly subject to change:
+EXAMS: There will be three midterm (Common) exams and one comprehensive final exam.

 Common Exams are held on Mondays during the common hour.
-They start at 4:15P in assigned rooms (TBD).
+They start at 4:15PM in assigned rooms (TBD).
 Plan to be in your seats by 4:00PM

-Exam I 2/10/25
+Common Exam I 2/10/25

-Exam II 3/24/25
+Common Exam II 3/24/25

-Exam III 4/21/25
+Common Exam III 4/21/25

-Final Exam TBD
+Final Exam Period TBD